datahub-project/datahub/docs/rfc/active/tags/README.md

 ## Unresolved questions

 - Do we need more metadata on tags, like a description or attributes?
+- How do we want to map dataset fields to tags?
+- Can we use institutional memory for the `externalDefinition` of a tag?
 - How to implement edit/view rights?
 - Hierarchical tags (tagging tags) could be cool but it can quickly get quite complex.
 How can we, as users, have better control over these hierarchical tags?